Vahid Halilhodžić: Morocco

 In August 2019, it was confirmed that Halilhodžić would take over as the Morocco national team's new manager.
 His first win came on 10 September when Morocco beat Niger 1–0 at the Stade de Marrakech.
-On 29 March 2022, Halilhodžić qualified Morocco for the 2022 World Cup, eliminating DR Congo in the CAF Third Round qualifiers.
+On 29 March 2022, Halilhodžić qualified Morocco for the 2022 World Cup, eliminating DR Congo in the CAF Third round qualifiers.

 On 11 August 2022, Halilhodžić was officially sacked by the Royal Moroccan Football Federation over disagreements with its president on how the team should move forward.
 This marked the third time—the other two being Ivory Coast and Japan—Halilhodžić was sacked before a World Cup tournament after prior successful qualification.

 Personal life

 During the Bosnian War in 1992, Halilhodžić was wounded in Mostar but recovered within a few months.
-He left Mostar in May 1993 due to threats received from the Croatian Defence Council (HVO) as the armed conflict between Bosniaks and Croats escalated in Herzegovina.
-Following his departure, his house was looted and burned down.
-In 1995, he became a French citizen.
+He acquired French nationality by naturalization on 13 June 1997.

 When visiting Mostar with a France 3 crew in 2001, he said:

-On 23 July 2004, during his tenure as the manager of PSG, Halilhodžić received the Chevalier of the Légion d'honneur of the French Republic.
+On 23 July 2004, during his tenure as the manager of PSG, Halilhodžić was named a Knight of the Legion of Honour of the French Republic.
 Halilhodžić is married and has two children.
 His primary residence is in Lille, where his family lives.

-Vahid described himself as a Yugoslav, and was deeply saddened by the disintegration of Yugoslavia when the war started.
 He speaks Bosnian and French, the result of spending most of his time in France.